jeroenvansweeveldt/Machine_Learning/README.md

 These predictor variables were considered the most important in the dataset with RFE selected features:
 ![feature_importance_rfe](https://github.com/jeroenvansweeveldt/predicting_depression-machine_learning_exercise/assets/98675155/4c0678ce-5e54-4d4d-ad63-19cc48d54171)

 As you can see, there is fairly little consistency in which feature is most predictive of developing depression.
-One standout feature, however, that remains at a consistent high position, is whether the participant is happy with their living environment or not (ENVSAT).
+One standout feature, however, that consistently remains at a high position, is whether the participant is happy with their living environment or not (ENVSAT).